-In order to reduce electricity consumption, in 2024 we will continue to replace the lighting systems using conventional bulbs with LED bulbs in the production sites, which are those with the highest impact.
-Moreover, at the parent company site, the activities to reuse the heat produced in the compressor room to heat the work spaces have been completed.
+In order to reduce electricity consumption, in 2025 we will continue to replace the lighting systems in our production sites using conventional bulbs with LED bulbs.
+Furthermore, having completed the activities required to recover the heat in the compressor room, at the parent company headquarters this energy will be used to heat the work environments.